Academic Counseling Center

 The UVU Dance Team is comprised of 12-16 skilled dancers who perform regularly at UVU Athletic Events.
 The Team employs a wide range of styles and utilizes Jazz, Funk, and Lyrical Dance numbers, all choreographed by the team members and director.
 Tryouts are held each spring.
 For more information call Student Leadership and Activities at 801-863-8150.

-Veterans eligible for VA Education Benefits may obtain assistance at the Veterans’ Services Office located in the Graduation and Transfer Services Department.
+Veterans eligible for VA Education Benefits may obtain assistance at the Veteran Success Center located in the Woodbury Business Building.
 Veterans not receiving VA educational benefits are also encouraged to bring their Military Transcripts or JST transcripts to this office to begin the evaluation process.

 Guideline for Enrollment and Progress

 According to VA standards of progress, educational benefits will be paid for courses required for graduation in the student’s declared educational objective.
 Eligible persons will be required to maintain a 2.0 cumulative GPA or higher and to actively and consistently pursue their declared educational objective.
 To receive Veterans Educational Benefits, students are required to attend class.
 Benefits will be terminated for non-attendance.
 This may cause an over-payment to the student.
 Most veterans receiving VA educational benefits must verify their attendance to receive their benefits.
-Please check with the Veterans’ Service Office for current procedures.
+Please check with the Veterans Success Center for current procedures.

 Veterans and dependents receiving grades of “UW” (unofficial withdrawal) or “W” (withdrawal) will have to reimburse the VA for any difference in pay, retroactive to the beginning of the semester, unless they can report mitigating circumstances to the Department of Veterans Affairs.
 Benefits will not be paid for a course that is audited (AU).